pace/cloud-sdk-ios/README.md

     environment: AppEnvironment
     configValues: [ConfigValue: Any]? // Default: nil
 ```

+Biometry is used for 2FA during the payment process, thus make sure that `NSFaceIDUsageDescription` is correctly set in your target properties.

 ### Native login
 You can use *AppKit* with your native login (given that your token has the necessary scopes) as well.
 In case of a native login,